whatwg/streams/README.md

     - ISSUE: could I make this a transform stream?
 Seems like it should be, but not sure how exactly.
 - `ReadableStream`
     - Derives from `BufferingStrategyReadableStream`.
-    - Supports piping to more than one destination, by using the `SplitterStream` transform stream within its `pipe` method.
+    - Supports piping to more than one destination, by using the `TeeStream` transform stream within its `pipe` method.
 - `lengthBufferingStrategy`
     - A buffering strategy that uses the `length` property of incoming objects to compute how they contribute to reaching the designated high water mark.
     - Useful mostly for streams of `ArrayBuffer`s and strings.